codeigniter4/docs-update/admin/how_to_use_filters.md

 Filters are simple function that automate changes in the docs conversion process.

-All filters are declared in the `convert-with-filters.php` file.
+All filters are declared in the `convert.php` file.

 We have two types of filters:
 * `before`